uosyph/chat-app/README.md

 <a name="readme-top"></a>

-# Parrhesia (a chat app)
+# Parrhesia

-Parrhesia is a web application that enables group chat between users on several channels.
+Parrhesia is a Group chat web app that allows users engage in real-time conversations with other users on multiple channels.<br>

-Users can sign up for an account, log in, create channels, chat in channels, invite users to channels, and accept or reject other users' invitations to channels.
+Users can create and account, login, create new channels, invite others to channels, and accept or decline invitations from others.

 ## Installation